maysaraadmin/moodle_manager/README.md

    ```

 2. Configure your LMS connection:
-   - Go to LMS -> Connect
+   - Click the **🔗 Connect** button in the toolbar
    - Enter your Moodle site URL, username, and password
    - Click "Connect" to establish the connection

 3. Navigate the LMS structure:
-   - Use the tree view on the left to browse categories, courses, and users
+   - Use the **enhanced tree view** on the left to browse categories, courses, and users
-   - Use the filter box to search for specific items
+   - Use the **🔍 Filter** box to search for specific items
+   - Use the **📚 Courses** and **👥 Users** quick filter buttons
    - Right-click on items for context menu actions

+4. Customize the interface:
+   - Click **⚙️ Settings** in the toolbar for comprehensive settings
+   - Change themes, fonts, and other preferences
+   - Settings are applied instantly

 ## Configuration